 • Toxic swellings: abscesses, boils.
 Can dissolve as yet unformed pus, but it is more useful for suppurative lesions.
 Can be used topically.
 Alternatives to consider: Zi hua di ding, Lian qiao, Tian hua fen, Chi xiao dou, Niu bang zi, Zao jiao, Chi shao, Mu dan pi, Xuan shen, Zhi zi, Tu fu ling, etc.

 • Wind-damp obstruction of channels: pain, stiffness or spasms in the limbs, pain that prevents bending and stretching.
 Alternatives: see herbs that expel wind-dampness (Wei ling xian, Xi xian cao, Hai tong feng, Qin jiao, Du huo, Qiang hup, Mu gua, Wu jia pi, etc.)

 • When the patient lacks breast milk and is Qi deficient, do not count on this herb to promote lactation.

-• May be useful for the treatment of hematuria.
+• Has been used for the treatment of hematuria.

 • Traditionally this herb is powdered and taken directly.
 Too expensive to cook.